nestjs/docs.nestjs.com/content/exception-filters.md

 #### Exception filters

-While the base (built-in) exception handler handles many cases, you may want **full control** over the exceptions layer.
+While the base (built-in) exception filter can automatically handle many cases for you, you may want **full control** over the exceptions layer.
 For example, you may want to add logging or use a different JSON schema based on some dynamic factors.  **Exception filters** are designed for exactly this purpose.

 Let's create an exception filter which is responsible for catching exceptions that are an instance of the `HttpException` class, and implementing custom response logic for them.